gnachman/iterm2-website/source/features.md

 ---
 layout: default
-title: Features - iTerm2 - Mac OS Terminal Replacement
+title: Features - iTerm2 - macOS Terminal Replacement
 active-state: features
 ---
 iTerm2 has a lot of features.
 Every conceivable desire a terminal user might have has been foreseen and solved.
 And these are just the main attractions!